yixinsun1216/epic_orientation/README.md

 ##### Setup RStudio

 Many R users have a personal preference for [RStudio](https://www.rstudio.com/products/rstudio/download/).
-You can download using the link or navigate to anaconda by typing ```anaconda-navigator``` on your command-line and installing straight from there.
+You can download using the link or navigate to anaconda by running ```anaconda-navigator``` on your command-line and installing straight from there.

 ##### Install packages for R

-Navigate to your command-line and type:
+Navigate to your command-line and run:
 ```
 Rscript -e 'install.packages(c("tidyverse", "lfe", "sf", "ggplot2"), repos = "https://cran.rstudio.com/")'
 ```